 Magical moments with Randi (2)

-Last week, to my great sorrow, I learned of the death of my friend and mentor, James Randi.
-I learnt such a lot from him.
+Last week, to my great sorrow, I learned of the death of my friend and mentor, James Randi, from whom I learnt such a lot.

 Randi lived to the ripe old age of 92.
 In recent years he had been treated for cancer and heart ailments.
 Watch this interview, cheerfully delivered, with lucid intelligence and mischievous humour —at the age of 82, after his first bout of chemo.
 Randi had recently agreed to see me again, this year in his house in Florida.
 Unfortunately Covid-19 said no. It is heart-breaking to have missed this final encounter.